-To maximize our purchasing efficiencies and obtain the best possible prices for our high-quality ingredients, products, and supplies, our centralized purchasing team negotiates supply agreements which may include fixed price contracts that vary in term lengths or formula based pricing agreements which can fluctuate on changes in raw material commodity pricing.
-Of our total cost of goods in 2017, ground beef represented approximately 13%, potatoes represented approximately 12%, and poultry represented approximately 10%.
+To maximize our purchasing efficiencies and obtain the best possible prices for our high-quality ingredients, products, and supplies, our centralized purchasing team negotiates supply agreements which may include fixed price contracts that vary in term lengths or formula-based pricing agreements which can fluctuate on changes in raw material commodity pricing.
+Of our total cost of goods in 2018, potatoes represented approximately 14%, ground beef represented approximately 13%, and poultry represented approximately 10%.
 We monitor the primary commodities we purchase and extend contract positions when applicable in order to minimize the impact of fluctuations in price and availability.
-However, certain commodities, primarily ground beef, potatoes, and poultry, remain subject to market price fluctuations.
-We continue to identify competitively priced, high quality alternative manufacturers, suppliers, growers, and distributors that are available should the need arise; however, we have not experienced significant disruptions in our supply chain.
-As of December 31, 2017, approximately 59% of our estimated annual food and beverage purchases were covered by fixed price contracts, most of which are scheduled to expire at various times through the end of 2018.
+However, certain commodities, primarily cheese, potatoes, and ground beef remain subject to market price fluctuations.
+We continue to identify competitively priced, high quality alternative manufacturers, suppliers, growers, and distributors that are available should the need arise; however, we have not experienced significant distributions in our supply chain.
+As of December 30, 2018, approximately 62.3% of our estimated annual food and beverage purchases were covered by fixed price contracts, most of which are scheduled to expire at various times through the end of 2019.